Eschatologue/CM_wiki/docs/spells/6th-level.md

 When you take damage of one of those types, you can use your :rsc-reaction: **Reaction** to gain immunity to that type of damage, including against the triggering damage.
 If you do so, the resistances end, and you have the immunity until the end of your next turn, at which time the spell ends.

 ### Programmed Illusion
-*6th-level illusion*
+*6th-level Illusion*

 **Casting Time:** :rsc-action: **Action**
 **Range:** 120 feet
 **Components:** V, S, M (a bit of fleece and jade dust worth at least 25 gp)
 **Duration:** Until dispelled

-You create an illusion of an object, a creature, or some other visible phenomenon within range that activates when a specific condition occurs.
-The illusion is imperceptible until then.
-It must be no larger than a 30-foot cube, and you decide when you cast the spell how the illusion behaves and what sounds it makes.
+You create an Illusion of an object, a creature, or some other visible phenomenon within range that activates when a specific condition occurs.
+The Illusion is imperceptible until then.
+It must be no larger than a 30-foot cube, and you decide when you cast the spell how the Illusion behaves and what sounds it makes.
 This scripted performance can last up to 5 minutes.

-When the condition you specify occurs, the illusion springs into existence and performs in the manner you described.
-Once the illusion finishes performing, it disappears and remains dormant for 10 minutes.
-After this time, the illusion can be activated again.
+When the condition you specify occurs, the Illusion springs into existence and performs in the manner you described.
+Once the Illusion finishes performing, it disappears and remains dormant for 10 minutes.
+After this time, the Illusion can be activated again.

 The triggering condition can be as general or as detailed as you like, though it must be based on visual or audible conditions that occur within 30 feet of the area.
-For example, you could create an illusion of yourself to appear and warn off others who attempt to open a trapped door, or you could set the illusion to trigger only when a creature says the correct word or phrase.
+For example, you could create an Illusion of yourself to appear and warn off others who attempt to open a trapped door, or you could set the Illusion to trigger only when a creature says the correct word or phrase.

-Physical interaction with the image reveals it to be an illusion, because things can pass through it.
-A creature that uses its action to examine the image can determine that it is an illusion with a successful Intelligence (Investigation) check against your spell save DC.
-If a creature discerns the illusion for what it is, the creature can see through the image, and any noise it makes sounds hollow to the creature.
+Physical interaction with the image reveals it to be an Illusion, because things can pass through it.
+A creature that uses its action to examine the image can determine that it is an Illusion with a successful Intelligence (Investigation) check against your spell save DC.
+If a creature discerns the Illusion for what it is, the creature can see through the image, and any noise it makes sounds hollow to the creature.

 ### Scatter
-*6th-level conjuration*
+*6th-level Conjuration*

 **Casting Time:** :rsc-action: **Action**
 **Range:** 30 feet
 **Components:** V
 **Duration:** Instantaneous

 The air quivers around up to five creatures of your choice that you can see within range.
-An unwilling creature must succeed on a Wisdom Saving Throw to resist this spell.
+An unwilling creature must succeed on a Wisdom :d20-save: **Saving Throw** to resist this spell.
 You teleport each affected target to an unoccupied space that you can see within 120 feet of you.
 That space must be on the ground or on a floor.

 ### Soul Cage
-*6th-level necromancy*
+*6th-level Necromancy*

 **Casting Time:** :rsc-reaction: **Reaction**, which you take when a humanoid you can see within 60 feet of you dies
 **Range:** 60 feet